AblionGE/IntelligentAgents2015/deliberative/doc/report.md

       \centering \includegraphics[scale=0.5]{img/nodes.png}
       \caption{\it Number of states created (dashed) and visited (solid) for 1 agent depending on the number of task for \textit{Switzerland} map with a seed of $23456$.
 BFS is blue and AStar is red.}
 \end{figure}

+We have also tested from how many tasks the computation of the plan takes more than one minute.
+For the *BFS*, it is enough to have 8 tasks (around 65 seconds).
+Nevertheless, for the *A-star* algorithm, from 8 tasks, it takes a lot of time to compute the tree because of the sort done at each loop.

 ## Comments